sustrik/libdill/tutorial.md

 }
 ```

-The first argument to `channel()` is the type of the values that will be passed through the channel.
+The argument to `chmake()` is the type of the values that will be passed through the channel.
 In our case, they are simple integers.

-The second argument is the size of channel's buffer.
-Setting it to zero means that the channel is "unbuffered" or, in other words, that the sending coroutine will block each time until the receiving coroutine can process the message.
+Libdill channels are "unbuffered".
+In other words, the sending coroutine will block each time until the receiving coroutine can process the message.

 This kind of behaviour could, in theory, become a bottleneck, however, in our case we assume that `statistics()` coroutine will be extremely fast and not likely to turn into a performance bottleneck.